rob-blackbourn/jetblack-markdown/documentation/user-guide/templates.md

 A custom filter `md_format` has been provided to process code that may contain markdown, such as the summary.

-Heres an example of its use.
+Here's an example of its use.

 ```python
 {% macro render_summary(summary) -%}